tejas-parmar-24/credit-risk-prediction/README.md

 1. Further data preprocessing steps, possibly including data cleaning or feature engineering.
 2. Import any additional libraries required for preprocessing.

+> **Data Exploratory Analysis :**

+1. Bivariate Analysis - Numeric(T Test) and Categorical(Chisquare)
+2. Bivariate Analysis - Visualization

+> **Model Evaluation and Comparison :**

+1. Selection of various machine learning models, including Logistic Regression, Linear Discriminant Analysis, K-Nearest Neighbors, Decision Trees, Naive Bayes, Random Forest, Support Vector Machine (SVM), and XGBoost.

+2. 10-fold cross-validationfor assessing each model's generalization capabilities

+3. Computation of the mean recall score and its standard deviation for each model.
+This step offers insights into overall model performance and the extent of variability across different cross-validation folds.

+4. A boxplot that visually compares the distribution of recall scores for each model.
+This enables a straightforward assessment of relative model performance and variability, aiding in the selection of the most suitable model for the classification task.

 > **Model 1 (Modelling 1):**